-Other retailers may take away your mattress, but that doesn’t mean it will be recycled; it will probably go to landfill unless they state that the mattress is recycled.
+Other retailers may take away your mattress, but that doesn’t mean it will be recycled; it will probably go to landfill unless they specifically state that the mattress will be recycled.

 If you just need to get rid of a mattress without buying a new one there are a number of commercial companies that will take a mattress away for a fee.
 Some of these are specialists in mattress disposal who will state whether they send mattresses for recycling.

 You can ask your local council if they will collect your old mattress.
 You will normally be charged for this, you will probably have to leave the mattress outside your property and your mattress will probably go to landfill.

 You can also take your mattress to your local household recycling centre; again it will probably go to landfill.

 Mattress recycling is pretty tricky, as it consists of several categories of material, including textiles, metal and foam.

 The mattress is taken apart, usually by hand in an extremely labour intensive procedure, hence the higher cost of sending your mattress for recycling.
 The springs have to be removed to be sent for metal recycling.
 The foam can be recycled to make carpet underlay.

 This video explains the process required to recycle a mattress.

 At present the textile material is difficult to recycle and will generally be used as a fuel in an energy-to-waste facility.